-Support with acupuncture is a safe and gentle way to optimize health during your pregnancy.
+Receiving support through acupuncture is a safe and gentle way to optimize your health during your pregnancy.
 From preventing some types of miscarriage to relieving pain, nausea, constipation, and preparing you for labor and delivery, our skilled practitioners will safely help you through any stage of your pregnancy.

 Acupuncture has long been used as a treatment for nausea.
-In fact Sea Bands, which are recommended for motion sickness, are effective because they stimulate the acupuncture point P6.
-Acupuncture performed during pregnancy by qualified and experienced practitioners is completely safe and can be helpful in reducing early pregnancy symptoms like morning sickness.
+In fact, Sea Bands, which are commonly recommended for motion sickness, are as effective as they are because they stimulate the acupuncture point P6.
+Acupuncture performed during pregnancy by licensed and experienced practitioners is completely safe and can be helpful in reducing early pregnancy symptoms like morning sickness.

 PREGNANCY BACK PAIN

 During pregnancy, back pain can be a common experience as the baby starts to put pressure on the back and pelvis.
 Acupuncture is widely accepted as an effective treatment for back pain, and is particularly effective for pregnancy related back and hip pain.
 It is best to treat this type of pain as soon as it starts to develop as it can worsen as the baby grows.
 Acupuncture is safe during pregnancy and can help resolve pain in any part of the back, neck and shoulders and hips, including sciatica.

 Water retention and swelling is a common side effect of advanced pregnancy and can be helped with regular acupuncture treatments.
 Our skilled acupuncturists can also recommend simple dietary and lifestyle changes to assist fluid metabolism in the body for the remainder of the pregnancy.

 At around 34 to 37 weeks gestation, a fetus becomes positioned for birth with its head down.
 When not positioned this way, it is considered a breech presentation.
 By using moxibustion (the warming a specific acupuncture point with an herbal incense), babies turn into the correct position 69-85% of the time.